This is an article in the series on Death, Eternal Life, and Eternal Torment.

 In the traditional view, all people have immortal souls and

-the unrepentant will suffer torment in hell forever.
+the unrepentant will suffer eternal torment in hell.
 In contrast, this article shows that the unrepentant will not suffer eternally but die an eternal death.
 In other words, people do not have immortal souls and do not have eternal life inherently.
 This is justified as follows:

 (1) Only God’s people will receive eternal life (e.g., Rom 2:5-8).

-God promises to give eternal life ONLY when Jesus returns and ONLY to those who persevere in doing good (Rom 2:7).
-This means that people are not currently or inherently immortal.
-It also means that the unrepentant will not become immortal, which implies that they will die.
+God promises eternal life ONLY to those who persevere in doing good and they will receive that life ONLY when Jesus returns (Rom 2:7).
+This means that people are currently not inherently immortal, that the unrepentant will never become immortal, which means that they will die.

 (2) Paul never wrote that sinners will suffer in hell for eternity.

-He does NOT use the word “hell” even once.
+He does not mention the word “hell” even once.
 Rather:

 (3) Paul consistently warns the unrepentant that they will die.